Dog pools exist, they are cheap and super straightforward to use. Dogs love them and I mean… who doesn’t love a little

 Foldable Dog Splash Pools

-If you are the proud owner of a small dog, foldable pools may be better for you.
+If you are the proud owner of small dog breeds, foldable pools may be better for you.
 It is portable and super easy to store.
 Your little pooch can have a lot of fun in this one.
 Ideal on the go, foldable dog pools are perfect for day picnics and even for just carrying it down the street to the park.
 The fact that it is lightweight makes it even easier to carry.

 A word of caution though: if you’re going to be putting puppies or smaller dog breeds, make sure you keep an eye on them.
 Because even at one-foot depth, these can be nasty, because of their fragile make.

 But if you have a big dog, or even a medium-sized one, don’t even attempt to waste money and effort on foldable pools.
 Even if your dog may seem to fit inside it, it is still a bad idea.
 The bottom of these pools is really flimsy and the panels, even though they are made from PVC, will not be able to carry the weight of any dog that is over a handful of kilograms.
 It won’t be very long before the whole pool turns topsy-turvy onto them.

 Also, no chewers allowed – dogs that love to chew on things will have a field day eating their own swimming pools.
 The cardboard material doesn’t hold very well either.

 One-Piece Water Tanks

 One-piece dog pools or pools are basically stock tanks made of rubber, metal, or any similarly durable material.
 These are all-weather tanks that can be placed and used outdoors without having to worry about wear and tear.
 They are generally industrial-grade dog pools.

 Apart from that, these tanks also come in various shapes and sizes to suit the needs of every dog.
 However, the great thing about it is, that in spite of the variety in shapes and sizes, these tanks are pretty versatile – one size does indeed fit all!